 I. Our Pledge

-We understand that sexual harassment exists in the broader context of sexism and power imbalance, and our union is committed to transforming the culture and power dynamics that currently exist in our industries.
+We understand that certain kinds of workplace misconduct exist in the broader context of sexism, racism, and power imbalance, and our union is committed to transforming the culture and power dynamics that currently exist in our industries.
 This requires collective action as well as individual representation.

-We understand that addressing issues of sexual harassment and other inappropriate sexual conduct in the workplace requires us to foster a culture of mutual support with our members and with each other as union representatives.
+We understand that addressing issues of harassment, bullying, and toxicity in the workplace requires us to foster a culture of mutual support with our members and with each other as union representatives.

-Our responsibilities as union representatives when speaking with WGAE members about sexual harassment and other inappropriate sexual misconduct in the workplace include:
+Our responsibilities as union representatives when speaking with WGAE members about misconduct in the workplace include:

 We will respond promptly to each member inquiry and communication.